 - Teams may register more than one project; a new project page is required for each project.

-- At a minimum please nominate one national and one state/territory challenge.
-Projects must enter challenge they are eligible for only.
+- Projects must enter challenge they are eligible for only.
 The best way to maximise your chance of success is to use a dataset from the National official list and a data set from your state/territory competition and to check for any challenge eligibility criteria such as utilisation of a specific data sets.

 - NOTE: Teams can only attempt prizes in one state/territory, plus National and Local Event prizes.
 The state/territory they attempt the prizes in is one of the state/territory where the team are registered as attending.